 Cape May County is a treasure trove of thrills, games, specialty seafood, happy hour specials, traditional family-style restaurants, beach gear, breakfast spots, sweet treats and relaxing rituals.
 Yet with its 620-square-mile span, this Jersey Shore county can be quite daunting.
 With all this ground to cover, where should you even begin?
-We’re here with our fourth edition of Island Hopping for the season, offering some of our favorite places to “do the shore.”
+We’re here with our first edition of Island Hopping for the season, offering some of our favorite places to “do the shore.”
 This week we’re hopping to the island of Cape May, a historic seaside gem known for its charming Victorian architecture.

 bruschetta sauce on the side.
 Whatever you choose, your authentic Italian meal will be made with only fresh and local ingredients.
 With a menu like that, there is no reason to leave this fine dining establishment hungry!